crate/crate-sample-apps/java-spring/documentation.md

 spring.datasource.driver-class-name=io.crate.client.jdbc.CrateDriver
 ```

-Please, take a look at the Crate JDBC driver documentation to see the
+Please, take a look at the CrateDB JDBC driver documentation to see the
 [possible forms][6] of URLs supported by the driver.

 ### Executing statements